w2ogroup/dotmvc/README.md

 * Every view has an identic, immutable DOM node that is either created during instantiation, or passed in to the constructor.
 * A view is drawn via its `render()` method.
 This method is responsible for updating the DOM to reflect the state of the view and its bound data.
+The default behavior depends on whether the view has a *template* or *layout* set.
 * Views have an observable `context` property that corresponds to the data that is currently bound to that view.
 If the `context` is observable and emits change events, the view will automatically be re-rendered.